-On May 4, 2020, the U.S. Department of Labor and the Treasury issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election notification, payment and claims/appeals.
-To protect individuals from losing benefits, the agencies are adjusting the deadlines that may be missed during the "Outbreak Period," which is defined as the period beginning March 1, 2020 and ending 60 days after the end of the National Emergency, which has yet to be announced.
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefit, the Agencies extended deadlines that might have been missed during the National Emergency.
+The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
+The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above (Agencies' deadline).

-If your deadline to file a claim or appeal (outlined below) falls within the defined Outbreak Period, you may have additional time to submit your claim, as the deadline will be recalculated to extend through the Outbreak Period.
+If your deadline to file a claim or appeal (outlined below) falls within the Agencies' deadline, you will have additional time to submit your claim.
 Please note that the DCSA and TRIP are not subject to ERISA or its claims and appeals procedures.

-For more information, contact the Claims Administrators as detailed under "Claims Administrators" in the Administrative Information section.
-Or, call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 for additional help.
+For more information, contact the Claims Administrators as detailed under "Claims Administrators" in the Administrative Information section, or call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 for additional help.
 From the Benefits menu, select the appropriate option.
 See the For More Information section for detailed instructions, including TDD and international assistance.

 Claims must be submitted in order to receive reimbursement for charges you incur when you seek care under the Plans.
 Many times, claims are submitted electronically to the Claims Administrator without your intervention needed.
 However, you may be required to manually submit claims for expenses to be paid or approved for reimbursement.
 For example, if you see an out-of-network physician, you will be required to manually submit a claim.
 Listed below are the forms needed to claim benefits that may not be reimbursed automatically or paid directly.
-Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 330.
+Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 329.

-To file an eligibility or enrollment-related claim or appeal, for example, if enrollment in Citi Health and Insurance benefits has been denied in whole or in part, see "Eligibility and Enrollment Claims" on page 323.
+To file an eligibility or enrollment-related claim or appeal, for example, if enrollment in Citi Health and Insurance benefits has been denied in whole or in part, see "Eligibility and Enrollment Claims" on page 322.